-The guidance contains 18 examples of how the legislation applies to various situations.
-Its analysis reaches the correct conclusion for the correct reasons in only five of those examples.
+The Guidance contains 18 examples of how the legislation applies to various situations.
+Its analysis reaches the correct conclusion for the correct reasons in only five out of those 18 examples.
 In four, it reaches the correct conclusion for the wrong reasons and in nine its conclusions are simply wrong.
-In those nine, the guidance asserts that the legislation does not apply to circumstances where it does.
-Why is the guidance so consistently wrong?
-On I June 2007, the CIOT commenting on the final draft of the guidance, said:
+In those nine, the Guidance asserts that the legislation will not apply to circumstances where it does.
+Why is the Guidance so consistently wrong?
+On June 1, 2007, the CIOT commenting on the final draft of the Guidance, said:

-'In our view clause 27 of the Finance Bill (in its present form) is perfectly clear.
-Our difficulties are not with the meaning of the legislation, but with its width ... this is a clear case where the proposed guidance is likely to be ineffective because we believe that it is (improperly) attempting to concede by concession relief from losses which clause 27 has not granted.'
+"In our view clause 27 of the Finance Bill (in its present form) is perfectly clear.
+Our difficulties are not with the meaning of the legislation, but with its width . . . this is a clear case where the proposed guidance is likely to be ineffective because we believe that it is (improperly) attempting to concede by concession relief from losses which clause 27 has not granted."

-The paper identified the source of the guidance's errors:
+The paper identified the source of the Guidance's errors:

-'You appear to be of the view that "main purpose" here is an objective test rather than a subjective one.
+"You appear to be of the view that 'main purpose' here is an objective test rather than a subjective one.
 You also appear to be of the view that, if the transaction is carried out in a straightforward way and/or has a genuine economic outcome, then the transaction cannot be said to have gaining a tax advantage as one of its main purposes.

-'We think that this view is fundamentally wrong.'
+We think that this view is fundamentally wrong."

-The main purpose test
+The Guidance's treatment of the main purpose test

-The guidance nowhere says that the 'main purpose test' is 'objective' but the CIOT is certainly correct as to the paper's methodology.
+The Guidance nowhere says that the "main purpose test" is "objective" but the CIOT are certainly correct as to the paper's methodology.

-The Guidance says (at para 11):
+The Guidance says:

-'The purpose of the arrangements is determined by the purpose of the participants in entering into the arrangements.'
+"The purpose of the arrangements is determined by the purpose of the participants in entering into the arrangements."

-Here, the guidance is almost but not quite correct.
-In Snell v CRC [2006] EWHC 3350, which concerned the purposes of arrangements under TCGA 1992, s 137, the High Court accepted that the purposes of the taxpayer who planned and undertook arrangements were the 'relevant' information from which to determine the purposes of these arrangements.
-In the leading case on the purposes of trading expenditure, Mallalieu v Drummond [1981] STC 391, Lord Brightman stated that:
+Here, the Guidance is almost but not quite correct.
+In Snell v Revenue & Customs Commissioners,3 which concerned the purposes of arrangements under Taxation of Chargeable Gains Act 1992 s.137, the court accepted that the purposes of the taxpayer who planned and undertook arrangements were the "relevant" information from which to determine the purposes of these arrangements.
+In the leading case on the purposes of trading expenditure, Mallalieu v Drummond (Inspector of Taxes),4 Lord Brightman stated that